On ADMM in Deep Learning: Convergence and Saturation-Avoidance: Toy Simulations

 \subsection{Experimental settings}

 In all our experiments, we use deep fully connected neural networks with different depths and widths.
-Here, the depths and widths of deep neural networks are respectively the numbers of hidden layers and neurons.
-For simplicity, we only consider deep neural networks with the same width for each hidden layer.
-Besides deep neural networks with sigmoid activation studied in this paper, we also consider deep neural networks with ReLU activation.
-We take the associated SGD methods for deep neural network training with either sigmoid or ReLU activation as the competitors, and denote them respectively as \textit{SGD (sigmoid)} and \textit{SGD (ReLU)}.
-Similarly, we denote the proposed ADMM as \textit{ADMM (sigmoid)} to specify that the proposed ADMM method is applied to the deep neural network training with sigmoid activation.
+Throughout the paper, the depth and width of deep neural networks are respectively the number of hidden layers and number of neurons in each hidden layer.
+For simplicity, we only consider deep neural networks with the same width for all the hidden layers.
+We consider both deep sigmoid nets and deep ReLU nets in the simulation.
+Motivated by the existing literature \citep{Guo-Shi-Lin19}, the depth required for deep ReLU nets is in general much more than that for deep sigmoid nets in the aforementioned approximation or learning tasks.
+For the fairness of comparison, we consider deep ReLU nets with more hidden layers, i.e., the maximal depth of deep ReLU nets is 20 while that of deep sigmoid nets is only 5 or 6, as presented in Table \ref{Tab:exp-setting}.
+Besides the vanilla SGD-ReLU pair ({\it SGD (ReLU)} for short), we also consider SGD-sigmoid pair ({\it SGD (sigmoid)} for short), SGDM-ReLU pair ({\it SGDM (ReLU)} for short), and Adam-ReLU pair ({\it Adam (ReLU)} for short) as the competitors.
+Similarly, we denote by {\it ADMM (sigmoid)} the proposed ADMM-sigmoid pair.

-For each experiment, our purposes are mainly two folds.
-The first one is to show that these natural functions can be well approximated or learned by the proposed ADMM method under the appropriate hyper-parameters mainly including the initialization and neural network structure.
-The second one is to show that the proposed ADMM method is insensitive to the existing initialization schemes and the penalty parameters with the appropriate neural network structure determined by the first part.
-For the first purpose, we consider various deep neural networks with different depth and width, and many \textit{MSRA (or Kaiming)} initialization schemes with different scaling factors \citep{He-msra-init15} for both ADMM and SGD methods.
-Moreover, for ADMM, we empirically set the regularization parameter $\lambda = 10^{-6}$ and the augmented Lagrangian parameters $\beta_i$'s as the same $1$, while for both SGD methods, we empirically utilize the step exponential decay (or, called \textit{geometric decay}) learning rate schedule with the decay exponent $0.95$ for every 10 epochs.
+For each experiment, our purposes are mainly two folds: excellent approximation or learning performance, and stability with respect to initialization schemes and penalty parameters with appropriate neural network structures for the proposed ADMM-sigmoid pair.
+For the first purpose, we consider deep neural networks with different depths and widths as presented in Table \ref{Tab:exp-setting}.
+Moreover, for ADMM, we empirically set the regularization parameter $\lambda = 10^{-6}$ and the augmented Lagrangian parameters $\beta_i$'s as the same $1$, while for SGD methods, we empirically utilize the step exponential decay (or, called \textit{geometric decay}) learning rate schedule with the decay exponent $0.95$ for every 10 epochs.
+For SGDM and Adam, we use the default settings as presented in Table \ref{Tab:exp-setting}.
 The number of epochs in all experiments is empirically set as 2000.
-The specific settings of these experiments are shown in Table \ref{Tab:exp-setting}.
+The specific settings of these experiments are presented in Table \ref{Tab:exp-setting}.